paritytech/polkadot-sdk/README.md

 After sending a message you will see the following logs showing a message was successfully sent:

 ```
 INFO bridge Sending message to Rialto.
-Size: 5.
+Size: 11.
 TRACE bridge Sent transaction to Millau node: 0x5e68...
 ```

 And at the Rialto node logs you'll something like this:

 ```
-... runtime::bridge-dispatch: Going to execute message ([0, 0, 0, 0], 1) (...), Trap(43)])
-... runtime::bridge-dispatch: Incoming message ([0, 0, 0, 0], 1) dispatched with result: Incomplete(2000000000, Trap(43))
+... runtime::bridge-messages: Received messages: total=1, valid=1.
+Weight used: Weight(ref_time: 1215065371, proof_size: 48559)/Weight(ref_time: 1215065371, proof_size: 54703).
 ```

-It means that the message has been delivered and successfully dispatched.
+It means that the message has been delivered and dispatched.
+Message may be dispatched with an error, though - the goal of our test bridge is to ensure that messages are successfully delivered and all involved components are working.

 ## Full Network Docker Compose Setup